Last Updated on February 4, 2023 by Bert-Jan Schilthuis-Ihrig

 If any of these Pinterest strategy tips leave your head spinning, go back to the basics with my beginner’s guide to Pinterest.

-And remember: if you want to get more followers on Pinterest, you’ll need:
+And remember: if you want to get more followers and exeperience Pinterest growth, you’ll need:

 - Optimized content